aadi1011/AI-ML-Roadmap-from-scratch/README.md

 ## Module 6 - Natural Language Processing

+English, Spanish, French, Hindi, Tamil, Russian, Python, Java, C++ and wait what?
+Let's learn how can we help computers understand our human language better (the natural language)

 | S.No          | Type          | Course Name   |
 | ------------- | ------------- | ------------- |
 | 1             | `⭐Playlist`      | [Tensorflow's NLP Zero to Hero](https://youtube.com/playlist?list=PLQY2H8rRoyvzDbLUZkbudP-MFQZwNmU4S&si=CTpntcabz40_MDLR)         |
 | 2             | `YouTube`     | [Natural Language Processing Pipeline](https://www.youtube.com/watch?v=6I-Alfkr5K4) |

 ## Module 7 - Reinforcement Learning

+Walk, fall, get up, learn, repeat.
+Just like how humans learn through experiences on what to do and what not to do, AI is no different!

 | S.No          | Type          | Course Name   |
 | ------------- | ------------- | ------------- |